akkartik/mu/shell/README.md

   results.
 Hit `ctrl-m` to focus on the `...` after a run, and browse how the _trace_ of how the results were computed.
 [Here's a 2-minute demo](https://archive.org/details/akkartik-mu-2021-05-31).

+  To navigate to a function to edit, hit `ctrl-g`.
+The list of functions doubles as a bare-bones &ldquo;file system,&rdquo; and functions are rendered in order of most recently touched, like in [Tiddlywiki](https://tiddlywiki.com).
+  There is no scrolling anywhere yet.

 3. If your Qemu installation supports them, an `-accel` argument will speed up emulation.
 Try `-accel help` to list your options.